Fluke logo

 Temperature Solutions for Semiconductor Production

-Get the accurate temperature measurements you need for every step of the circuit board manufacturing process.
+Get the accurate temperature measurements you need to for every step of the circuit board manufacturing process.

 Consistent and accurate temperature monitoring and control plays a crucial role in nearly every step of the manufacturing of semiconductors.